voicegain/platform/TERMS-OF-SERVICE.md

 “Commitment Term” is that period of the Subscription Term of your SaaS Service during which your Commitment is effective.

-“Core Billing Metric” means a resource that is used to is meter usage of the Voicegain platform in order to calculate the fees for a SaaS Service in a Subscription.
-A SaaS Service may use one or more Core Billing Metrics each of which is measured independently.
+“Core Billing Metric” means a metric used to meter usage of the Voicegain platform resource in order to calculate the fees for a SaaS Service in a Subscription.
+A SaaS Service may involve use of one or more Core Billing Metrics each of which is measured independently.
 Some examples of Core Billing Metric are Speech-to-Text Standard, Speech-To-Text Premium, Real-time Session, Storage, Phone Numbers, etc.

 “Customer Solution” means an application or any set of applications that you develop and adds primary and significant functionality to SaaS Service and that is not primarily a substitute for the SaaS Service.